Artificial Intelligence 2024: New Governance and Regulation

 AI accountability and transparency are key to modern regulations today.

-As artificial intelligence (AI) technologies continue to spread across all sectors of society, policymakers and regulatory authorities are confronted with the difficult problem of building solid governance frameworks and rules to oversee the development, deployment, and usage of AI in a responsible manner.
-During these conversations about AI governance, it is of the utmost importance to address concerns of data privacy, cybersecurity, intellectual property rights, liability, and standards for artificial intelligence systems.
+The rapid proliferation of artificial intelligence (AI) technologies throughout all aspects of society leaves policymakers and regulatory authorities to grapple with the complex challenge of building robust governance frameworks and rules for the ethical development, implementation, and use of AI.
+Based on these with AI governance, it is paramount not to overlook issues related to data privacy, cybersecurity, intellectual property rights, liability and standards of artificial intelligence systems.

 ai-governance